(Epidermoid Cyst; Epidermal Inclusion Cyst; Epithelial Cyst; Keratin Cyst)

 - Foul-smelling, cheese-like material draining from the cyst

-- Redness or tenderness on or around the cyst if it becomes inflamed
+- Redness or tenderness on or around the cyst if it becomes inflamed or infected

 - Surgical excision—The doctor removes the entire cyst, including its contents and cyst wall.